A curiosity journal of math, physics, programming, astronomy, and more.

 After some trial and error with different projections, this seems to be an equirectangular projection.
 I found it by browsing d3-geo's catalog of projections and trying different formulas on rough outlines of Africa and Greenland (traced on geojson.io).
 Here's how they align on the seafloor map under an equirectangular projection:

 The equirectangular projection is simplest possible projection, as it just uses longitude as the x-coordinate and latitude as the y-coordinate.
-Inverting the projection is a no-op, which means we can now render the trace above on a (spinnable) sphere:
+Inverting the projection is a no-op, so we can easily render the trace's coordinates on a sphere:

-It's been said that the mid-ocean ridge wraps around the globe like the seam on a baseball, and if you rotate the sphere above you can see that's not just a metaphor, it really does bear the signature C shape of a baseball seam, something that's much harder to see on flat-map projections.
+It's been said the mid-ocean ridge wraps around the globe like the seam on a baseball, which is hard to appreciate on a flat map, but you see on the transparent sphere above that it's not just a metaphor, the mid-ocean ridge really does bear the signature C shape of a baseball seam.

 I've posted the GeoJSON data in this Gist.
 If you have improvements to suggest, or you know where I can find better data, please email me.